Updated December 7, 2024

 GIFTS for TRAVELLERS with GADGETS

 Organized cords prolong their life and provide convenient access.
 I’m not a fan of the bulky electronics organizer folders built for large collections of charging supplies.
 Instead, I prefer to carry what I need during a flight, when using ground transportation, or while out and about at my destination.
 Separating stuff into small pouches lessens the load.
-Check out what’s available at your local dollar store or at the online marketplace, Etsy.
+Check out what’s available at your local dollar store, at the online marketplace, Etsy, and 15 Easy ideas on how to pack small things in your travel bags.

 For cord wraps, I’ve tried plastic hair clips (they break), twist ties (they don’t last), and rubberized zip ties (the rubber coating splits).
 Look for ties that remain on the cord while it’s in use.
 I like the adjustable hook-and-loop cable ties in various colours.